guyg134/NextPy/README.md

 The NextPy course is designed to teach the fundamentals of Python programming through a series of hands-on exercises.
 The course covers a wide range of topics, including but not limited to:

-- Basic syntax and data types
-- Control flow (loops and conditionals)
 - Functions and modules
 - Exception handling
 - File I/O